yanxiu0614/subdomain3/README.md

 ## Changelog:

+- 2018-2-14: fix issue(TypeError: argument of type 'NoneType' is not iterable)

+- 2018-1-9: CDN PLAN； add opthon oc collecting cname (-c --cdn  t/f)

-- 2017-11-11:；import subdomains from other sources support（You should create a new file of target_domain.log, and put it with 'brutedns.py' in the same directory），it will improve the accuracy；it is more convenient for use API；
+- 2017-11-11: import subdomains from other sources support（You should create a new file of target_domain.log, and put it with 'brutedns.py' in the same directory），it will improve the accuracy；it is more convenient for use API；

-- 2017-10-26:；optimize the  processes；fix bug;
+- 2017-10-26: optimize the  processes；fix bug;

 - 2017-10-11:Rebuild part of the program; api support; result is more readable；update cdn-severs；faster